 4) Download additional spying software

-5) Provide information about the infection progress by communicating with the report-collecting server, amongst others
+5) Provide information about the infection progress by communicating with the report-collecting server, among others

 The Cobalt Strike stager